semantic-math/math-ast/spec.md

 Examples:
 - `2x - y = 5, x + y = -1`

-# Brackets
+# Group

-`Brackets` encompasses parentheses as well as other related symbols.
-Can be used for standard parenthesis, open/closed/half intervals, ordered tuples, sets etc.
+A `Group` is a way to surround another expression or sequence of expressions with delimiters such as parenthesis, square brackets, braces, etc.  It can be refined into more specific nodes such as `Interal`, `Tuple`, `Vector`, or `Set`.

 ```
-interface Brackets <: Node {
+interface Group <: Node {
-    type: "Brackets";
+    type: "Group";
     left: string;  // '(' | '[' | '{', left floor, left triangular bracket, etc.
     right: string;  // ')' | ']' | '}', right floor, right triangular bracket, etc.
-    content: Expression | [ Expression ];
+    content: Expression | Sequence;
 }
 ```

 Notes:
-- think about changing `Brackets` to `Delimiters` to support absolute value
+- think about how this could be used to support absolute value
 - is there any situation which having a relation inside of delimiters makes sense

 ## Parentheses

 ```
-interface Parentheses <: Brackets {
+interface Parentheses <: Node {
     type: "Parentheses";
-    left: '(';
-    right: ')';
     content: Expression;
 }
 ```